About OCR Services

 On some systems running the command twice or a system reboot might be required to install all requirements.

-Azure Specific: In order to use the NV-series virtual machines you need to either install the NVIDIA driver before executing the above command, or you can use a Driver Extension from Azure to install the necessary NVIDIA driver according to that tier GPU model.
+Azure Specific: To use the NV-series virtual machines you need to either install the NVIDIA driver before executing the above command, or you can use a Driver Extension from Azure to install the necessary NVIDIA driver according to that tier GPU model.

 If you are installing on a VM in Azure, then use this command instead: